DONKEY KONG

 BUG: Jumping 1 barrel = 100 points, 2 barrels = 300, and 3 barrels = 500, but jumping 3 actually shows 800 on the screen.
 This is a bug in the code (LINK).

-BUG: Ladder trick: All versions (except the later U.S. release), have a trick in which if you stand on a ladder with one hand visibly touching the girder above you, the barrels can’t roll down the ladder (picture #5).
+BUG: Ladder trick #1: All versions (except the later U.S. release), have a trick in which if you stand on a ladder with one hand visibly touching the girder above you, the barrels can’t roll down the ladder (picture #5).
 Only a barrel thrown from Donkey Kong or a fireball can kill you when doing this.
 Nintendo released a service bulletin about it, offering a kit to upgrade the software.

 BUG: Kill screen - At the start of Level 22 is a “kill” screen – there isn’t enough time to complete the screen.
 The kill screen occurs because the bonus timer on level 22 is loaded with an initial value that is too short to allow the level to be completed.
 It's the result of using single byte addition when calculating the initial Bonus Timer value.
 The equation that the programmers used is: “BonusTimerThousandths = Level Number * 10 + 40”.
 The error comes in on Level 22 because a single byte cannot be greater then 255.
 The result then "flips" over to 4 (260-256).
 Obviously the programmers never considered that people would make it that far.
 In total, there are 116 playable screens that you can complete before reaching the kill screen - level one has two (2) stages, level two has three (3) stages, level three has four (4) stages, level four has five (5) stages, and levels 6 thru 21 have six (6) stages each, and of these (not including the kill screen) over half are "barrel" stages.
 The 117th and final stage (level 22-1, a "barrel" stage) offers few opportunities for points (perhaps 400-500 at most) before the timer expires.
+In January 2025, David Livingston proved it's technically possible to get past this kill screen and reach the rivet screen on level 22, which is the true kill screen.
+Getting past the level 22 ramp screens involves a combination of using the broken ladder trick and random delays in the code (see video).

 Return to main menu